projectcalico/calico/master/reference/faq.md

    simulated layer 2 - to the default gateway first, and then is routed to wherever it is addressed to.

-When a VM sends to something outside its own network, it goes - by simulated layer 2 - to the default gateway first, and then is routed to wherever it is addressed to.

 With Calico, this is all different.
 Any packet sent by a VM is layer-2-terminated and IP-routed by the VM's compute host, whether the VM is sending to another VM in the same network, or to anywhere else.
 So Calico doesn't need the "default gateway" concept, and it